Skip to main content

 Require greater visibility of tariff take-up and performance

-There is currently very little data available on precisely who is using and benefitting from smart tariffs.
-This means that although the likely beneficiaries of tariffs are well understood there is little hard evidence to justify market accessibility measures.
+There is currently very little data available on the uptake of smart tariffs by different consumer segments or the bill savings they are achieving relative to households on other tariffs.
+This means there is little evidence who is engaging and the extent that market accessibility measures are required.
 While the smart energy market is still in its early stages, suppliers should be required to provide extra information on the number and type of consumers using their smart tariffs, as well as their financial impacts.
-This will enable more accurate monitoring of exactly which consumers are being excluded from the smart energy transition, and progress towards greater inclusivity.
+This will enable more accurate monitoring of which consumers are being excluded from the smart energy transition, and progress towards greater inclusivity.

 Encourage a wider range of smart tariffs

-Examples are more managed tariffs for customers without access to the internet, or more options for households with storage heaters.
+Changes to existing tariffs can support greater inclusion.
+These might include more managed tariffs for digitally disadvantaged groups, or more options for users with storage heaters.
 Suppliers should also be required – as in the standard energy market – to offer smart tariffs suitable for vulnerable consumers.
-This should start with prepayment customers, who currently can’t use any smart tariffs at all.
+This should start with prepayment customers, who currently have few smart tariffs to choose from

 Ensure a progressive reform of distribution of energy costs

 It is important that the cost of the smart energy transition is paid by those who benefit most from it.
 Left to itself, it is probable that people who don’t benefit much or at all nevertheless end up paying more than their fair share.
 This is likely to be in standing charges and unit rate costs for the upgrading of the network.
-We need to find progressive ways for these costs to be met.
+We need to find progressive ways for these costs to be met while continuing to encourage uptake of low carbon technology.

-This can partly be done through the tariff innovations mentioned above.
+This can partly be done through the tariff innovations mentioned above – if tariffs are more accessible more people will be able to benefit from them.
 But more radical reform may be needed to ensure the costs of the transition are shared fairly.
-This could be through alterations to the standing charge, or through taxation.
 Better understanding of who precisely is benefitting from smart tariffs over time will help to focus these initiatives.

 Local energy advice organisations are well-positioned to support individuals to engage in the smart energy transition.
-Embedded within their communities, they are trusted and impartial sources of guidance on home energy, able to demystify smart meters and find funding for home improvements.
+Embedded within their communities, they are trusted and impartial sources of guidance on home energy, able to demystify smart meters and find funding for low carbon home improvements.
+Their well-established referral partnerships mean they reach the people who most need them in their communities, and those most at risk of being left behind by the smart energy transition.

-But they are often depend on short-term funding, which limits their ability to plan resources, workforce and training effectively.
-To play a meaningful role in the transition, they need long-term, stable funding and access to resources, training and support.
+But they often depend on short-term funding, which limits their ability to effectively plan resources, workforce and training.
+To play a meaningful role in the transition, they need long-term, stable funding and access to smart energy resources, training and support.

-Such funding would in particular allow for the delivery of personalised smart energy advice.
+Such funding would allow for the delivery of personalised smart energy advice.
 Personalised advice, either face-to-face or by phone, builds trust and makes energy solutions simpler and more relevant.
-Our experience shows that offering a range of personalised advice —such as in people’s homes, at local events, over the phone, and via email—significantly boosts engagement.
-This is particularly the case when addressing distrust in smart technology.
+Our experience shows that offering a range of personalised advice —such as in people’s homes, at local events, over the phone, and via email— significantly boosts engagement, which is particularly important when addressing distrust in smart technology.

 Energy advice organisations need to upskill through training, resources for clients and ongoing peer-to-peer support.